MaouLim/P2PChat/README.md

 # P2PChat
-This is a peer-to-peer chating program base on udp.
+This is a peer-to-peer chatting program based on udp.
+# requirement
+visual studio 2017
+.net framework 3.5+